Troubleshooting the Terraform integration with GitLab

 If your TF_HTTP_ADDRESS, TF_HTTP_LOCK_ADDRESS and TF_HTTP_UNLOCK_ADDRESS are set, be sure to update the state names there.

-Alternatively, you can migrate your terraform state.
+Alternatively, you can migrate your OpenTofu state.